ibhattacharj/LocalVibes/team/m2/features.md

 **Assigned to**: Asher

 ## New Artist Showcase
-This feature highlights emerging talent in the local scene, providing increased visibility for new artists for those users that want to support artists early in their career.
+This feature highlights emerging talent in the local scene, providing increased visibility for new artists for those users that want to support artists early in their career. (this feature will require more information about the users, and we don't have that yet.
+Thus, couldn't be implemented)

 **Assigned to**: Zainab